jonathansayer/airport_challenge/README.md

 2.2.1 :001 > require './lib/airport.rb'
 ```

 Now your ready to run the program.
-First initialise an airport and plane.
+First initialize an airport and plane.

 ```
 2.2.1 :002 > airport = Airport.new